tjvantoll/articles/security/article.md

 }
 ```

 With this code in place all you need to do is send an HTTP POST request to your new endpoint with the correct headers.
-The easiest place to do that is in the Kinvey API Console, which you can access from using the link shown below.
+The easiest place to do that is in the Kinvey API Console, which you can access using the link shown below.

 ![](kinvey-api-console.png)